Royal-Navy/design-system/packages/docs-site/src/library/pages/components/tab-set.md

 <TabSetStates />

 ### Hierarchy & Placement
-Tab Sets are used to separate content of the same hierachy.
+Tab Sets are used to separate content of the same hierarchy.
 They should therefore not be nested within each other.
-If you require child content to be separated, this should be added to a new subpage, rather than a subset of the Tab Set.
+If you require child content to be separated, this should be added to a new sub-page, rather than a subset of the Tab Set.

 ### Scrollable Tabs
 Scrollable Tabs are a variation of the Tab Set component, specifically designed for navigating dates.